Wade

 Who are the WIT principals?

-WIT founders and directors are concerned about the lack of representation of students of African descent at top US graduate engineering schools.
-We seek to support students of African descent by eliminating financial stress as they pursue their dreams.
+WIT founders and directors are concerned about the low representation of students from economically disadvantaged backgrounds at top U.S. graduate engineering schools.
+We are committed to supporting these students by alleviating financial barriers as they pursue their academic and career goals.

 The WIT principal adviser is Thomas Ehrlich, former Dean of Stanford Law School; Provost of University of Pennsylvania; and President of Indiana University.
 He also was a member of the Board of Trustees of Bennett College.
 Currently he is an Adjunct Professor at Stanford Graduate School of Education.